earlew/pwp_python_00/README.md

 *PWP_helper.py* contains helper functions to facilitate model initialization, output analysis and other miscellaneous tasks.
 Many of these functions were introduced in this implementation.

-**I did this re-write as a personal exercise and I am still experimenting with the code.
+**DISCLAIMER: I did this python translation as a personal exercise and I am still experimenting with the implementation.
 I would recommend thoroughly examining this code before adopting it for your personal use.**

 ## Required modules/libraries
-To run this code, you'll need Python 2.7 (some earlier versions might work) and the following libraries:
+To run this code, you'll need Python 3 (might work with later versions of Python 2) and the following libraries:

 + Numpy
 + Scipy